Zakkski/design-d3-training/design-series/materials/Week 1/Assignment/Submit/Critique.md

 - Certain percentage values have boxes around them and the reason is not apparent, causing more confusion
 - The units are not present for the y-axis which completely obscures what is being measured

+Alt design: A stacked bar chart showing total sales of medications grouped by brand

 ### Viz3 Critiques:

 - Representation gives the impression of totalling 100% and doesn't acknowledge or display the overlap
 - Size of 'bar' doesn't reflect size of values
 - While the quotes add flavor to the image it isn't immediately apparent why they are there.
 They also skew the representation of the groups they describe (Baby Boomers could have worked in tech for 30 years and are being set equal to people who have a smartphone)
 - Use of too many fonts

+Alt design: A bar chart showing percentage of respondants grouped by term